Hell is Heaven!

 I tried a sonnet upon it; there are fourteen lines but nothing of what I felt in it--O that I could dream it every night...

 Hell as the highest bliss?
 Keat's older contemporary Blake struggled with similar dreams and visions denouncing religious repression as satanic, and free love as the real divine commandment.
 He suffered socially for it.
-It makes me wonder if Keats abandoned this sonnet partly because it would have enraged many contemporary readers.
+It makes me wonder if Keats abandoned this sonnet partly because, even if successful, it would have offended many contemporary readers.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books